urness/CS167Fall22Notebook4/README.md

 For this notebook, you are going to demonstrate how to use the scikit-learn library (https://scikit-learn.org) to perform machine learning experiments.
 ## The Data :bar_chart:
-You will use a new dataset that deals with wine quality :wine_glass: (available in the "Datasets" section of the blackboard website.
+You will use a new dataset that deals with housing prices in the Boston neighborhood. (available in the "Datasets" section of the blackboard website.

-The goal for this machine learning exercise is to use the scikit-learn library implementation of **k-Nearest-Neighbors** and **Decision Trees** to make predictions on the quality of wine based on 1599 learning examples.
+The goal for this machine learning exercise is to use the scikit-learn library implementation of **k-Nearest-Neighbors** and **Decision Trees** to make predictions on the 'medv' target variable based on 1599 learning examples.

 ## The Exercises:
+**Part 0: [0 points]** Is your name at the top of your submission?
+Is it submitted in the proper repository in github?

 **Part 1: [3 points]** You must run at least 6 variations of the algorithms and display their results using an appropriate regression metric (again, use the scikit-learn modules).
 I will be looking for the following to be included in your comparison:
 * k-Nearest-Neighbor with a small value of k
 * k-Nearest-Neighbor with a large value of k